meg-griffin/connecticut-land-trust-trails/README.md

 ## Connecticut Land Trust Trails

-This is an ongoing list of land trust trails for public use in Connecticut.
+An ongoing list of land trust trails for public use in Connecticut.

 Please note: the material contained in this site is provided for informational purposes only.
 Please always check with the Land Trust or Organization for current trail closures, warnings and other advisories.
 Enjoy!